HowestX/howestx-docs/final.md

 #### Themes

 edX now has a flexible theme structure.
-Aparte from configuraion to use the new theme, the platform isn't modified in any way when creating or updating a theme.
+Aside from configuring to use the new theme, the platform isn't modified in any way when creating or updating a theme.

 Themes go into a `themes/` folder.
 The theme to use can then be specified in the configuration.